 While there’s no published benchmark for the success of PSA’s for various causes, some examples of successful campaigns include a teen alcoholism PSA campaign that drew more than 76,000 calls to an 800 number providing information on local referral centers; an American Red Cross campaign “Play Your Part,” recruited 30,000 volunteers in one month, 14,000 of whom were from those hard to reach 18-34 year old’s; and, three other efforts handled for the National Institute on Aging generated just under 90,000 phone inquiries.

 The diverse nature of cable television also provides the opportunity to more finely target PSA audiences by sex and age, and more and more by interest and hobbies.
 For example, boating safety PSAs are now appearing on fishing and outdoor life channels.

 When adjusting the overall distribution effort, it is just as important to evaluate the promotional support behind the PSA campaign.
 An area that is often underutilized is the role local offices, affiliates or partners can play proactively contacting public service decision makers to promote the vital nature of a cause and the relevance of campaign.

 Public service campaigns make up some of the most profound and powerful TV advertising there is.
 These spots deal with life-and-death issues.
 They urge us to think about people with desperate conditions, act to help those in need and support causes that can change the world.

-Yet, given the current state of affairs, the competition for donated media time and space is likely to get more intense.
-This, in turn, will force organizations to become more competitive, accept reduced levels of public awareness, or seek new methods of generating exposure for their particular issue.
+Yet, given the current situation, the competition for donated media time and space is likely to get more intense.
+This, in turn, will force organizations to become more competitive, accept reduced levels of public awareness, or seek new methods of generating exposure for their issue.
 By developing PSA programs that combine focused strategic planning, hard-hitting creative, imaginative distribution and evaluation of results organizations can significantly increase their chances of stepping ahead of the competition and producing successful campaigns.